 Common Cause Sues to Include Minnesota’s Communities of Color in The Redistricting Process.

-Common Cause Minnesota, along with OneMN.org, Voices for Racial Justice, and seven individual Minnesota voters, have filed an Intervention Petition in the Minnesota Supreme Court to join a lawsuit to ensure that people of color are represented during the state’s redistricting process.
-This intervention demands that Minnesota’s Black, Indigenous, and People of Color (BIPOC) communities have their interests represented when new U.S. House and state legislative maps are drawn.
+Common Cause Minnesota, along with OneMN.org, Voices for Racial Justice, and seven individual Minnesota voters, are parties in a lawsuit to ensure that people of color are represented during the state’s redistricting process.
+Our intervention petition and memorandum of law in support of the motion to intervene demanded that Minnesota’s Black, Indigenous, and People of Color (BIPOC) communities have their interests represented when new U.S. House and state legislative maps are drawn.

 Since 1970, split partisan control of state government has resulted in a failure to approve maps by the state constitutional deadline.
 As a result, a court appointed special redistricting panel has determined how Minnesota’s districts are drawn.
 In anticipation of the courts again leading the redistricting process this year, several preemptive lawsuits have been filed to give Minnesota citizens a say in how voting districts are drawn.